RadioAstronomySoftwareGroup/pyuvdata/paper.md

 include MS, FHD, CalFITS, and CalH5.
 - The addition of the `UVBeam` class, which provides a container for handling models of the primary beam for antennas within an interferometric array.
-Supported data formats include BeamFITS and MWA.
+Supported data formats include BeamFITS, MWA, and CST.
 - The addition of the `UVFlag` class, which provides a container for handling flags/masking of bad data for visibility data.
 - Drastically improved handling of astrometry and increased speed and accuracy of algorithms used to ``phase-up'' data (i.e., change the sky position where the interferometer is centered up on).
-- Support for several new visibility data formats, including MIR, MS, UVFITS, and MWA/MWAX.
+- Support for several new visibility data formats, including MIR, MS, and MWA/MWAX.
 - Support for data sets containing multiple spectral windows.
 - Support for data sets containing observations of multiple sources/phase centers.
+-Many new convenience methods for working with interferometric data, including splitting and combining data sets, averaging in time and frequency and applying calibration solutions and flags.

 # References